-It is the role of the Council to work with Freedom to ensure that all incoming benefits are utilised effectively to ensure a geographical spread of opportunity throughout the District and ultimately to improve health and wellbeing.
-Freedom will use a wide range of interventions to engage and consult with the community driving services closer to the customer.
+The Council works with Freedom to ensure that all incoming benefits are utilised effectively to ensure a geographical spread of opportunity throughout the District and ultimately to improve health and wellbeing.

-The aim of the outsourcing is to maximise the opportunity for people to lead healthy lives and to have access to opportunities to exercise, as well as being financially sustainable, with targets set for increased participation across our whole demography.
+The aim of the outsourcing was to maximise the opportunity for people to lead healthy lives and to have access to opportunities to exercise, as well as being financially sustainable, with targets set for increased participation across our whole demography.

-The contract with Freedom will be monitored both operationally and financially by the Leisure Implementation Panel that was originally formed to oversee the transition from Council managed to operational handover to Freedom which took place on 1 February 2018.
+The contract with Freedom is monitored both operationally and financially by the Leisure Implementation Panel that was originally formed to oversee the transition from Council managed to operational handover to Freedom which took place on 1 February 2018.